piyushnags/PRMLProject3/README.md

     - Both train and test have directories for each class containing the images for that class.
     - test_augment contains the augmented test images (harder to classify)

-## Provided Code
-Note this data is just to get you started and you may edit it according to your needs so long as the basic functionality is preserved.
-You'll be given code to
-- train and test the model
-- load the datasets and create a dataloader
-- Some of the visualization code such as plotting the confusion matrix and accuracy

-## Code you need to edit/implement
-Note that most (if not all) places you need to edit the code are marked with "TODO" markers that you can search for.
-- A function for visualizing a networks layers
-- A function for performing t-SNE on the features
-- CNN + Multi-Layer Perceptron (MLP) imrpovements
-- A function for performing data augmentation (EC)
-- A function for finetuning a pretrained model (EC)

-## Package Imports for the Assigment
-Everything you need is in the starter code for the MLP.
-For the CNN impelementation, you will make use of the following packages:
-- Data augmentation: `torchvision.transforms`
-- Finetuning an existing pretrained model: `torchvision.models`
-- t-SNE: `sklearn.manifold.TSNE`
-- Layer visualization: can be done using the existing packages (torchvision, torch, etc.)

-## Tips
-- Read the project description on CANVAS for more details on the project.
-- You may find it helpful to save the trained model and load it for visualization or testing purposes.
-You will need to add functionality to support this.

-Good luck!